volmalites/url-shortener/README.md

 ## Running and Deploying for demonstration:

 - Backend: Run `dotnet run` for the API from with the api/ directory.
-- Frontend: From within the client/ directory run `npm run serve` for development, `npm run build` and `npx serve -s dist -p 8080` for further testing in deplayment.
+- Frontend: From within the client/ directory run `npm run serve` for development testing.
+Furthemore `npm run build` and `npx serve -s dist -p 8080` for further testing in deployment.

 # Security Measures Implemented